Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: Bipartite and non-bipartite arrangements

-But not all vertices in a tree can be thistle vertices in a maximum arrangement.
+But not all vertices of a tree can be thistle vertices in a maximum arrangement.
+We say that a vertex of a tree has the potential to be a thistle (in a maximum arrangement) if no reason is known to discard it as one; for example, the leaves of a tree cannot be thistles by definition of leaf, and neither can the internal vertices of antennas (\pathoptimizationO).
+In the case of bridges, every vertex has the potential of being a thistle (\pathoptimizationOO).
 Even when a tree has many potential thistles, not all of them need to be thistles in the same maximum arrangement, nor all of them are thistles in some maximum arrangement.
-It is important to notice, however, that the property of being a thistle vertex depends on its position in an arrangement and it is unknown if that can be determined using the graph's structure alone in all cases.
-Accordingly, we define $\potthistlesT$ as the {\em set of potential number of thistle vertices of a tree}.
+It is important to bear in mind that the property of being a thistle vertex depends on its position in an arrangement and it is unknown if that can be determined using the graph's structure alone in all cases.